-Every live event can include a live chat where your viewers can comment and discuss the event amongst each other as it’s happening on your event page or on your site via the embedded chat.
+Every virtual event can include a live chat where your viewers can comment and discuss the event amongst each other as it’s happening on your event page or on your site via the embedded chat.
 As the event owner, you have the ability to moderate this chat as well with comment deletion and banning capabilities.

 Enabling & disabling chat

 Chat is disabled by default.
 You can see this from the Live Settings page right after you create your event under the Event tab.
 Toggle the Chat switch to enable it (it will turn blue).

-If you plan on embedding your event, navigate to the Embed tab on the Live Settings page.
+If you plan on embedding your event, navigate to the Event tab on the Live Settings page.
 In addition to the player embed, you can also embed the chat module.
 Click Chat embed code to grab the iframe to paste into your website.